awil2016/CyberSecurity/11_Network Security/README.md

 1. Name and define two ways an IDS connects to a network.

-   Answer 1:
+          Answer 1:Network TAP (Test Access Port)

-   Answer 2:
+          Answer 2:SPAN (Switched Port Analyzer)

 2. Describe how an IPS connects to a network.

-   Answer:
+          Answer:Inline with the flow of data, typically between the firewall and network switch.

-3. What type of IDS compares patterns of traffic to predefined signatures and is unable to detect Zero-Day attacks?
+3. What type of IDS compSPAN (Switched Port Analyzer)ares patterns of traffic to predefined signatures and is unable to detect Zero-Day attacks?

-   Answer:
+            Answer:Signature-based

 4. Which type of IDS is beneficial for detecting all suspicious traffic that deviates from the well-known baseline and is excellent at detecting when an attacker probes or sweeps a network?

-   Answer:
+            Answer:Anomaly-based

 #### Defense in Depth